 Owen, A., and D. Levinson.
-Annual Accessibility Measure for the Twin Cities Metropolitan Area.
+Access to Destinations: Annual Accessibility for the Twin Cities Metropolitan Area.
 Technical Report 2012-34, Minnesota Department of Transportation.
 2012.

 Ozbay, K., B. Bartin, and J. Berechman.
 Estimation and Evaluation of Full Marginal Costs of Highway Transportation in New Jersey.
 Journal of Transportation and Statistics, Vol. 4, 2001, pp. 81-103.